stephane-vanraes/renderless-svelte/docs/TabControl.md

 - _title_ this is the text rendered in the header and is also used to differentiate between two tabs (so it should be unique)
 - _active_ a flag indicating the initial state of the tab, defaults to false
+- _disabled_ flag indicating the field is disabled

 ## Examples